About Bees, Beekeeping, And Pesticides

 Our country is the world's sixth largest producer of honey.

 How much honey is produced in Canada?

-New figures from Statistics Canada show that beekeepers produced 95.3 million pounds of honey in 2015 wi5th an estimate value of $232 million.
+New figures from Statistics Canada show that beekeepers produced 95.3 million pounds of honey in 2015 which has an estimate value of $232 million.
 The three Prairie Provinces produce the bulk (80%) of the Canadian honey.

 The amount of pesticides spread each year is staggering; 1 billion pounds in the United States alone (Source: The National Center for Biotechnology Information).
 That's enough to fill up 200 Olympic-size swimming pools.
-The actual volume is bigger--ay bigger--simply because farm and commercial pesticides must be diluted before application.
-Besides ending up in the environment, pesticide residues also find their way in the entire food chain, our drinking water, and our bodies.
+However the actual volume is much bigger because farm and commercial businesses use concentrated products which must be diluded before application.
+Besides ending up in the environment, pesticide residues also find their way in the entire food chain and our drinking water.
 One alarming fact is that 44 pesticides, on average, can be found in the human body of North American people today (Source: Pesticide Action Network)

 Over 1,800 plants and seeds are currently treated with neonicotinoid-based pesticides, including those pretty store-bought flowers.
-Neonicotinoids kill harmfull bugs, of course.
-But pesticides also kill wild bees, ladybugs, and butterflies.
+Neonicotinoids kill harmfull bugs, but also kill wild bees, ladybugs, and butterflies.
 In turn, they harm the birds who feed on those bugs.
 One can only imagine what pollen from treated corn and canola does when we breath it in.

-Bees are particularly vulnerable compared to other species, like flies.
-Flies have adapted to eliminate some of the toxic residues in their body because they feed on fecal matters and carrion.
+Bees are particularly vulnerable compared to other insects, like flies.
+Flies have adapted to eliminate some of the toxic residues in their body because they feed on almost anything, including fecal matters and carrion.
 Bees, on the other hand, did not develop such a faculty.
-In other words, there is a build-up of pesticides in their bodies and this always has dire consequences.
+As a result, there is a build-up of pesticides in their bodies with dire health consequences.